levydanqc/smartgarden/README.md

 _We need to convert the number of loop from the nuber of seconds it was measure to 1 second._
 _Where now() is the current time in unix (since epoch), start is the time we start counting signals (also in unix), count is the number of loop the magnet did and flowQ is the flow sensor coefficient._

-### Important

-To actually work on a NodeMcu, we have to change a value inside the GravityTDS library file so that we can calibrate the sensor.
-By opening the file: _GravityTDS.cpp_ and changes the value of line 39: `this->pin = A1;` to `this->pin = A0;` because of the one and only analog pin of the NodeMcu.
-This file is inside the folder GravityTDS.

 ## Soil Moisture Sensor

 To calibrate the soil moisture sensor: